 NEW YORK — Back when cars were fairly new, gas stations were few and far between.
 To attract customers, gas stations touted themselves with bright, colorful signage to serve as a beacon — sometimes literally — to drivers day and night.
-Vintage gas station are highly collectible, and the brands that collectors like most are early examples with striking graphics deployed in the service of now-defunct brands.
+Vintage gas station memorabilia is highly collectible, and the brands that collectors like most are early examples with striking graphics deployed in the service of now-defunct brands.
 Mohawk Gasoline certainly fits the bill.

 The Mohawk Oil Company was a Bakersfield, California-based independent refiner as well as gasoline and motor oils marketer that was active from the 1930s through 1970, when it was bought out.
 Mohawk Gasoline items tend to feature a profile of a Native American man with a feather fixed in his hair, though some show him with a drooping feather instead of a raised one.
 The Mohawk Oil Company commissioned a wide range of merchandise, fixtures and fittings to support its products, from oil cans to gas pumps to promotional materials such as paperweights, usually dominated by a palette of red or orange hues.